bofm/sublime-a-file-icon/README.md

 [![Join the chat at Gitter][img-gitter]][gitter] [![Join the chat at Sublime Forum][img-forum]][forum]

-> `A File Icon` has been recently re-named from `zz File Icons`.
-I apologize for any inconvenience caused.

 This package adds file-specific icons to Sublime Text for improved visual grepping.
 It's heavily inspired by [Atom File Icons][atom-file-icons].

 Its aims are: